ProjectMoon/open-webui-filters/readme.md

 All filters are licensed under [AGPL v3.0+][agpl].
 The code is free software, that you can run, redistribute, modify, study, and learn from as you see fit, as long as you extend that same freedom to others, in accordance with the terms of the AGPL.

-Be aware how this might affect your OpenWebUI deployment, if you are deploying OpenWebUI in a public environment.
+Make sure you are aware how this might affect your OpenWebUI deployment, if you are deploying OpenWebUI in a public environment!

 [agpl]: https://www.gnu.org/licenses/agpl-3.0.en.html